We may earn money or products from the companies mentioned in this post.

 While some of these fun facts about Iceland are somewhat common knowledge others I didn’t know about until I visited.
 But it made the short 4-day trip to Iceland and the country itself that much more intriguing once I knew some of the more interesting tidbits about Iceland.

 There aren’t many places in the world where it is still daylight in the middle of the night, but if you visit Iceland in summer, you will witness the natural phenomenon known as the midnight sun.
 From May through August, sunlight is visible even at midnight.
 During the months of June and July, particularly around the summer solstice in late June, the sun doesn’t ever set.
 For this reason, you will want to find a hotel with blackout curtains, or if you are camping, consider investing in a darkroom tent so you can get some sleep.
+If visiting Iceland in summer, check out our packing list here.

 SEARCH TOP-RATED HOTELS, APARTMENTS, AND GUESTHOUSES IN ICELAND HERE.